fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseCopy.md

 ```

 ### -CopyServerName
-Specifies the name of the ssNoVersion which hosts the copy.
+Specifies the name of the SQL Server which hosts the copy.

 ```yaml
 Type: String